Run1e/AceBot/readme.md

 A personal Discord bot I run.

-The bot was initially made for and is mostly used in the AutoHotkey server: https://discord.gg/g5MagEr
+The bot was initially made for, and is mostly used in the AutoHotkey server: https://discord.gg/g5MagEr

 However it also runs in several other servers of my choosing.
 If you want the bot run in your server, you can contact me and ask nicely, or run your own instance of the bot.